Skip to main content

 Database Connections Discovery Jobs

-This database discovery job type is useful when the main detailed database discovery (in OS jobs) cannot determine the proper connection settings for a specific database, because the database connection discovery job instead uses a string containing connection settings provided by the user.
+This job type is useful when the main database discovery cannot determine the proper connection settings for a specific database, as it uses connection settings that you provide directly.

 note

-If you have already discovered cloud databases using cloud autodiscovery jobs when you perform a database connection discovery using FQDN, Device42 will not duplicate the databases (which was the previous behavior).
+If you have already discovered cloud databases using cloud discovery jobs, performing a database connection discovery using FQDN will not create duplicate database entries.

 Database Discoveries menuDatabase Discoveries menu